📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Professional Practitioners

 Results and Impact Jo Brodie was invited by QMUL's EDI team to give a lunchtime presentation about the work done by the CS4FN project on Diversity in Computing.
-This was an opportunity to inform colleagues in our department, and in others, about the free resources we've made available for teachers who are trying to increase diversity representation in their computer science classes in the UK.
+This was an opportunity to inform colleagues in our department, and in others, about our work and the free resources we've made available for teachers who are trying to increase diversity representation in their computer science classes in the UK.
 The talk focused mostly on our work for Black History Month and referenced issue 29 of the CS4FN magazine, as well as our wide range of diversity posters.
 It also covered our many articles both about Black computer scientists but also about things like biases in algorithms and devices that are designed with too-narrow a demographic in mind.

 It provoked an interesting discussion, with colleagues saying they'd also use our resources in their undergraduate teaching or tell their children's school.